Choijh03/Login_App_v1_Java/README.md

 Allowed id = "admin" and password = "admin".

-Google and Facebook login is not implemented in this version, it will be implemened in next version
+Google login is not implemented in this version, it will be implemened in next version

 Android View: